Silence Prevails: Lower East Side Community Gardens During the Pandemic

 As a part of the exhibition Life Between Buildings, organized by Jody Graf

-Aki Onda's multi-media installation “Silence Prevails: East Village Community Gardens During the Pandemic” explores the past and present of twenty-four community gardens in the Lower East Side.
+Aki Onda's multi-media installation “Silence Prevails: Lower East Side Community Gardens During the Pandemic” explores the past and present of twenty-four community gardens in the Lower East Side.
 Known for his work with experimental field recordings, Onda’s practice explores the reverberations and manifestations of the past: how does history suffuse a space, and how can memory be distilled?
 While living in New York for two decades, Onda became interested in the legacy of the Lower East Side community gardens that dot the neighborhood.
 The resulting project pairs archival materials gathered from community gardens with photos and audio captured in those same gardens from April - August, 2020, at the height of the COVID-19 lockdown.
 Onda’s recordings document a rare moment in which the sounds of these small gardens overtake those of the surrounding city.

 In the 1970s, the Lower East Side became a locus of community gardening in New York City, as members of overlapping communities—Puerto Rican immigrants, artists newly moved to the neighborhood for its cheap rents, and anarchist squatters—came together to occupy and transform empty lots into green spaces for gathering, making art, and political organizing.
 The movement arose in response to the increasing number of vacant lots in Lower Manhattan: with industry and wealth leaving the city, real estate prices dropped, and landlords often found it more profitable to abandon or even burn down their buildings (in order to collect insurance money).